Dale-Anova/SwearWordFilter/README.md

 ===

  - Multiple words still does not work
- - "badword and anotherbadword" is tricky yet because it now returns "anotherxxxxxxx" :(
+ - "badword and anotherbadword" is tricky yet because it now returns "anotherxxxxxxx", so maybe need some presorting or something
+ - Do some refactoring jesus...